You want to become an advanced practice nurse. You’re in the right place.

 Becoming a Nurse practitioner is much like becoming a family practice MD…, only… without the massive amounts of student loan debt, it takes WAY less time, and you don’t have to spend years in residency.
 It also doesn’t pay quite as much as you’d make as an MD, but life is about compromises, right?

 As a nurse practitioner, you’d see patients every day just like an MD would.
 True, they’re going to be your “run of the mill” patients (the MD on staff would take the more difficult cases).
 You’d see a lot of routine issues, prescribe medications, give patients their annual physicals, checkups, run tests and interpret the results, etc. My “primary care doc” is actually a nurse practitioner.
 She does a great job.
-I wouldn’t ever know the difference (If it weren’t for the title on her business card).
+I wouldn’t even know the difference (If it weren’t for the title on her business card).

 As a side note, not all NPs see patients.
 If patient interaction isn’t your “thing”, you can choose patient advocacy work or research.